dreamof123/dream_of/README.md

 ## Overview

-Dream-of is a script that converts speech input into image prompts using AI-powered text-to-image generation.
-It allows you to generate creative and visually appealing images based on the prompts you provide through speech.
-This project aims to make the process of generating image prompts easy and interactive.
+Dream-of allows you to generate creative and visually appealing images from latent space, based on the prompts you provide through speech.

-## A Cool Use Case Example
+## Example of Use Case

 Deploy on an art-frame-like monitor with an input device (keyboard, flic button, etc.) that triggers "listening".